 - Strain and temperature in laboratory-built cement seals.

-Although since the 1960s several key tests have been conducted around the world in salt related to the disposal of radioactive waste (i.e., Project Salt Vault, Asse, Avery Island), BATS is unique.
-BATS is monitoring brine availability in horizontal boreholes in bedded salt, which minimizes the number of layers intersected by boreholes (i.e., avoids clay or anhydrite layers near the WIPP disposal horizon).
+Although since the 1960s several key tests have been conducted around the world in salt related to the disposal of radioactive waste (i.e., Project Salt Vault, Asse, Avery Island - see bibliography), BATS is unique.
+BATS is monitoring brine availability in horizontal boreholes in bedded salt, which minimizes the number of layers intersected by boreholes (i.e., avoiding horizontal clay or anhydrite layers near the WIPP disposal horizon).

-BATS is employing modern measurement and geophysical investigation techniques to better understand what impact brine migration in salt will have on any possible future repositories for heat generating waste in salt.
-The thermal-hydrological-mechanical-chemical behavior of salt is complex, and all the processes are inter-related
+BATS is employing modern measurement and geophysical investigation techniques to better understand what impacts brine migration in salt will have on any possible future repositories for heat generating waste in salt.
+The thermal-hydrological-mechanical-chemical behavior of salt is complex, and all the processes are inter-related.

 BATS is also giving experience and training to a new generating of US repository scientists at the participating national laboratories and is providing data for international collaboration and model benchmarking exercises (i.e., DECOVALEX).